 Many courses at Kent come with the option of doing a year in industry (also known as a placement year) between the second and final year of your degree course.
-You’ll spend up to 12 months employed in a subject-related role and it counts as part of your degree.
+You’ll spend up to 12 months employed and undertaking graduate level tasks and projects within a company and it counts as part of your degree.

 Some companies use your time with them as an extended interview and if you perform well, they may offer you a graduate job.
 You can sometimes even skip part of the recruitment process for graduate schemes!

-Some employers offer shorter placements of four to six months and also summer placements, usually involving two or three months’ work, so, if you see the word "placement" used in a job advert, check exactly what is meant by this!
+Some employers offer shorter placements of four to six months, summer placements, usually involving two or three months’ work and graduate placements or internships too so, if you see the word "placement" or “internship” used in a job advert, check exactly what is meant by this!

 Why do a degree with a placement?

 A placement is a good way of gaining work experience alongside your degree.
 It provides insights into the real world, and a chance to use your skills and to develop them further.
 It gives you a chance to see if you would enjoy a particular job or type of company before committing yourself.
 Even if you decide that the type of work you did on the placement isn’t for you, you will have gained skills and experience and know more about applying for jobs - often your placement employer will be willing to act as a referee.
 Paid placements also help financially, and placements with big companies often pay very well.

 Unemployment rates for graduates who have done a placement are typically much lower than for graduates who have not.
 Salaries for graduates who have done a placement year are also usually higher.